 Jessica Hollingsworth graduated with a bachelor's degree from St. Petersburg College.
-She is certified in Exceptional Student Education and Elementary Education with ESOL and reading endorsements.
+She is certified in Exceptional Student Education and elementary education with ESOL and reading endorsements.
 Jessica has been teaching for five years in the elementary setting and thoroughly enjoys incorporating movement and dance into the lessons she prepares.
-She is new to the Johns Hopkins All Children’s Hospital family and is focused on providing instructional and engaging support for patients and siblings between the ages of 3 and 6.
+She is new to the Johns Hopkins All Children’s family and is focused on providing instructional and engaging support for patients and siblings ages 3-6.

-Kate Loguercio was born and raised in Atlanta, Ga. and graduated with a Bachelor’s of Science degree in Elementary Education from Kennesaw State University.
-She moved to St. Pete over six years ago and it stole her heart.
-She is currently the Suncoast Credit Union Hospital School Teacher on the Hematology/Oncology unit.
+Kate Loguercio was born and raised in Atlanta, Georgia, and graduated with a Bachelor of Science degree in elementary education from Kennesaw State University.
+She moved to St. Petersburg over six years ago and it stole her heart.
+She is currently the Suncoast Credit Union hospital school teacher on the Hematology/Oncology unit.
 Her love for teaching has flourished because of the amazing opportunity she has had to provide instructional support, enrichment opportunities, and fun to her students ages 6 through college.
-When she is not fostering her student’s love for learning, she is teaching others about fitness and nutrition as a local CrossFit coach.
+When she is not fostering her students' love for learning, she is teaching others about fitness and nutrition as a local CrossFit coach.

-Kendall Williams was born and raised in St. Petersburg, Fla.
-She graduated with a Master’s of Education degree, specializing in Elementary Education, from the University of Florida.
-Go Gators!
-After graduating, she moved back to St. Pete where she has taught in Pinellas County Schools for over five years.
-Kendall is currently a Hospital School Teacher on the General Pediatric Floor with her main focus on the Cystic Fibrosis unit.
-She loves being able to bring smiles to her patients’ faces and sharing her love for learning with them.
+Kendall Williams was born and raised in St. Petersburg, Florida.
+She graduated with a Master of Education degree, specializing in elementary education, from the University of Florida (go Gators!).
+After graduating, she moved back to St. Petersburg where she has taught in Pinellas County Schools for more than five years.
+Kendall is currently a hospital school teacher on the General Pediatric floor with her main focus on the Cystic Fibrosis unit.
+She loves being able to bring smiles to her patients’ faces and sharing her love of learning with them.